Best Gifts for Dads Who Want Nothing and Have Everything

-My kid’s dad is one of these guys who can be hard to shop for, so I asked him what gifts he’s enjoyed most.
+No worries.
+My kid's dad is one of these guys who can be hard to shop for, so I asked him what gifts he's enjoyed most.
 He helped me brainstorm to make this idea list of the best gifts for a dad who has everything and wants nothing.

 Experience Gifts for the Win

-Top on his list are any gifts that help create an experience with the kids.
+Top on his gift list are any gifts that help create an experience with the kids.
 As a dad, he loves presents that encourage play, fun family adventures, or games together.
 His other favorite gifts are the ones that are functional, make-life-easier type gifts.
 Together, we came up with what we think are some of the best gifts for dads who have everything.
 This post includes affiliate links.

-Experience Based Gifts for Dad
+Experience-Based Gifts for Dad

 These presents are based on making memories.
-They are either experiences for dad (such as shows or things to do together) or gifts that help make an experience with the family fun and memorable.
+They are either experiences for Dad (such as shows or things to do together) or gifts that help make an experience with the family fun and memorable.

 - Extendable Marshmallow Roasting Sticks – everyone likes smores, and these extendable sticks give Dad the chance to impart his wisdom on how to roast the perfect marshmallow.